Legal Virtual Horse Racing Betting

 Virtual Horse Racing Explained

 When you bet on virtual horse racing online, the process is slightly different from how betting works in horse racing proper.
 That’s because the game itself is different.
 Traditional horse racing involves real horses, jockeys, tracks, and various other things (i.e. weather conditions, horse health, etc.) that factor into the sport.

 Virtual horse racing, on the other hand, has no real-world influence and is 100% simulated and computer-controlled according to strict RNG parameters.
 The horses do not reflect real-life horses, so you won’t find the likes of American Pharoah or Justify in the stables.
 In this way, virtual horse racing is like a horse-themed lottery that allows players to make traditional horse bets and horse racing picks.

 Additionally, the horse racing schedule is comparatively condensed, with races being held every 4-5 minutes, all day long, 24/7/365.
 While a champion racehorse might only compete a dozen times in their career, these virtual horses are running nonstop for years on end.
 Only Secretariat could keep up with that!

 Virtual Horse Racing Odds And Lines

-If you know how to place a bet on horse racing, you’ll know how to wager on virtual horse racing, as the same kinds of lines and wager types are available.
+If you know how to place bets on the Kentucky Derby or other horse racing events, you’ll know how to wager on virtual horse racing, as the same kinds of lines and wager types are available.

 There is only one key difference to consider between horse racing sims and the real thing when it comes to betting, and that’s the fact that real horse racing uses a pari-mutuel or pool-based model.
 This means that when you place your bet, you won’t know the exact winning ratio until all betting closes.
 When the odds shift, so does your payout potential.